 It is a popular conception that all anxiety related to ED is performance anxiety.
 After all, it makes sense that someone with ED would worry about whether or not they could become erect and satisfy their partner.
 While performance anxiety does appear to inhibit sexual arousal, it would be incorrect to say that it is the only type of anxiety that contributes to erectile dysfunction.
 In a study of functional adult males, Hale and Strassberg found that anxiety decreased sexual arousal when the participants were faced with both an anxiety-inducing performance or non-performance cue.
 Therefore, interventions for all types of anxiety should aid in the treatment of erectile dysfunction.

 Hypnotherapy and Anxiety Reduction

 Hypnosis research has often focused on the treatment of anxiety.
 There is a lot of face validity to the utilization of hypnotherapy for the reduction of anxiety symptoms.
 Hypnosis is thought to elicit a calm and relaxed mind, which is the antithesis of worry.
-Additionally, hypnosis apps and audio recordings are often marketed to help reduce stress and anxiety.
+Additionally, hypnosis apps and self hypnosis audio recordings are often marketed to help reduce stress and anxiety.
 In large scale reviews of relevant research, Fredette, El-Baalbaki, Neron, & Palardy found evidence for using hypnosis in the treatment of anxiety disorders, including social phobia, panic disorder, and generalized anxiety (GAD).
 Further, non-clinical anxiety, such as can be seen in test-taking and public speaking, can also be reduced through hypnosis.